natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%203%20TD.md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|L94A1 (7.62 mm)}}

-The Challenger 3 TD only comes with a single 7.62 coaxial machinegun operated by the gunner/commander.
+The Challenger 3 TD only comes with a single 7.62 mm coaxial machine gun operated by the gunner/commander.

 {| class="wikitable" style="text-align:center" width="50%"
 |-